MatthewCamarena/camarena.matthew-heyhw/README.md

 The medical record class has a function that reads from a text file given the name as a parameter.
 It opens the file and assigns the variables name and weight to the baby class, and calls the addEntry function passing the two variables.

+* mostPopularName takes in no arguments and returns the most frequently appearing name in the text file.

+* numberofBirths takes in no arguments and returns the number of baby records loaded from the text file.

+* numberOfBabiesWithLowBirthWeight takes in no arguments and returns the number of babies who had birth weight < 2500 grams.

+* numberOfBabiesWithName takes in a string s and returns the number of babies who have that name.

 # How to build and run